 Last night, before Ma and I settled in to watch Dynasty, I took a shower, the water cold but refreshing because it wasn’t being scooped up out of a bucket.
 That was last night.
-This morning, there is no guarantee that when I go to pee, that I’ll be able to flush the toilet without first pouring a half a bucketful of water into the bowl.
+This morning, there is no guarantee that when I go to the toilet, that I’ll be able to flush it without first pouring a half a bucketful of water into the bowl.
 Mostly, I don’t bother to check the tap first and just make my way to the bushes in the backyard instead.

 The standpipe isn’t that far away.
 We’re one of the closest houses to it so I can’t complain but I still have to plan to go there to fill a couple of buckets for Ma to cook, for the toilet and to water the animals, well the goats and the chickens anyway.
 I could never carry enough water for the cow, but there is a little stream we pass by that gives her plenty to drink.

 Life won’t always be like this, I remind myself, pushing the covers off me.
 It’s hard now, because this is the life I’m born into, my life because of Ma’s choices.
 I won’t blame her but it won’t always be like this.
-I tell myself this every day.
-It makes things easier.
+Not when I can choose for myself.
+Telling myself makes things easier.
 One day, I’ll write my story down and people will marvel that this was my life.

-The big white pail – the one we got from Mass Mackie’s shop that used to hold salt mackerels so when we bought it, we washed it out with bleach and kept it turned up in the sun for a week until the salty, fishy smell was gone – is empty and sitting by the back door so I don’t have to turn the tap on to check.
-Outside, I slip my feet into one of the broken-backed shoes that are really just pieces of faux leather that I move around with me.
+The big, white pail – the one we got from Mass Mackie’s shop that used to hold salt mackerels so when we bought it, we washed it out with bleach and kept it turned up in the sun for a week until the salty, fish smell was gone – is empty and sitting by the back door.
+Outside, I slip my feet into one of the broken-backed shoes that are really just mud-encrusted pieces of faux leather that I move around with me.
 My sore toe doesn’t get to the front of the shoe; the crude bandage ensures I am only able to stick half my foot inside.
 But it’ll work.

 The hibiscus flowers aren’t fully open but I inspect them with a botanist’s interest while I empty myself in the shrub hedge, jumping a little when a lizard darts away from the splash.

-Behind me, Ma is back in the kitchen, taking pots out of the cupboard and singing.
-It’s the same song she sings every morning, or at least the chorus that she chants over and over while she cooks… morning by morning, new mercies I see…
+Behind me, Ma is back in the kitchen, moving pots from the cupboard to the stove and singing.
+It’s the same song she sings every morning, or at least the chorus that she chants over and over while she cooks… Morning by morning, new mercies I see…

 Copyright (C) 2017 by Karen Wright